 To view the event in Salesforce:

-- Go to your events Calendar and get to the date of the meeting you shared to Salesforce
+Go to your events Calendar and get to the date of the meeting you sent to Salesforce

-Why didn't my meeting show all of the guests in the name field once it was shared to Salesforce?
+Why didn't my meeting show all of the guests in the name field once it was sent to Salesforce?

 This could be due to several reasons:

 Guest Contact Records - Guests must already have a record in Salesforce for it to include them in this object.
-You can create contact records for them in Salesforce and reshare the recap to ensure they have a copy tied to their contact record.
-Resharing will duplicate the event you already shared to Salesforce so you may want to delete the first event from your event calendar before re-sharing.
+You can create contact records for them in Salesforce and resent the recap to ensure they have a copy tied to their contact record.
+Resend will duplicate the event you already sent to Salesforce so you may want to delete the first event from your event calendar before re-sharing.

 Salesforce Activity Settings - There is a setting found in your Salesforce Activity Settings which must be activated to ensure multiple contact records display.